-- The dean should meet with the college P&T committee at the start of the process to deliver the committee's charge and to review expectations, conflict of interest, and process.
-Once the entire P&T review process is concluded and final decisions delivered, the dean should again meet with the committee to review outcomes and to assess expectations and process, with an emphasis on communication and continuous improvement. - The name of the chair of the college P&T committee and names of the faculty members who served on that committee should be included in their report.

-- The dean's letter to the provost must be analytical, candid, and evaluative.
+- o The dean should meet with the college P&T committee at the start of the process to deliver the committee's charge and to review expectations, conflicts of interest, and processes.
+Once the entire P&T review process has concluded and final decisions have been delivered, the dean should again meet with the committee to debrief, review outcomes, and assess expectations and process, with an emphasis on communication and continuous improvement. - o The name of the chair of the college P&T committee and names of the faculty members who served on that committee should be included in their report. - o The dean's letter to the provost must be analytical, candid, and evaluative.
 It should point out, discuss, and analyze any weaknesses in the case, and any aspects of the process that are unusual or of concern.
-We suggest the following format: 1) description of the review process; 2) synopsis of case; 3) evaluation of any concerns; and 4) dean's recommendation on the case. - The issue of timing of the promotion should be addressed in the dean's letter, particularly if the promotion can be considered early (fewer than six years in rank) or if the interval between promotions is lengthy.
+We suggest the following format: 1) description of the review process; 2) synopsis of case; 3) evaluation of any concerns; and 4) dean's recommendation on the case. - o The issue of timing of the promotion should be addressed in the dean's letter, particularly if the promotion can be considered early (fewer than six years in rank) or if the interval between promotions is lengthy. - o The dean must inform the candidate, the department chair, and the college P&T review committee in writing of the nature of the college-level recommendations being submitted to the senior vice president and provost.
+If the recommendation is negative, or a non-mandatory case is not being forwarded, the dean must provide the reasons in writing.